 “Tomorrow.
 Tomorrow I’ll be free.”

 Victor was near.
-Annabel could see his messy blond hair and piercing blue eyes full of courage, and she wanted to close up to him and whisper, “Don’t run!
+Annabel could see his messy blond hair and piercing blue eyes that were full of courage, and she wanted to close up to him and whisper, “Don’t run!
 They’ll catch you and punish you!”.
 But she wasn’t sure if that would be right.
-Susanne’s words, and then Elijah really freaked her out yesterday, all her bravery dissolved at once, and she wasn’t sure anymore that running away is something easy.
+Susanne’s words, and then Elijah who freaked her out yesterday, and all her bravery dissolved at once, she wasn’t sure anymore if running away was something easy.
 Oh, you’re such a coward, she thought to herself, Victor is only a bit older than you, why would you be so scared, and he so doughty?
-But every time she noticed that alacrity to leave the mansion had regenerated in her heart, Elijah’s whip would appear in her thoughts, and she’d hear that terrible whistle again and again.
+But each time she noticed that alacrity to leave the mansion had regenerated in her heart, Elijah’s whip would appear in her thoughts, and she’d hear that terrible whistle again and again.
 By the end of the day, Annabel had decided neither to run with Victor, nor stop him, but watch.
-If his aim is reached, she’ll try too.
-And if it’s not?..
+If his aim was reached, she’ll try too.
+And if not?..

 Susanne hadn’t let Annabel go and rest earlier than the supper time came.
 They both were tired, but Annabel forced herself to keep awake.
-She tried to listen to the noise from the yard that could be heard in the common bedroom.
+Now, lying in her bed, she tried to listen to the noise from the yard that could be heard in the common bedroom.
 Victor left a few minutes ago, and yet nothing had happened.
-Annabel’s heart was pounding so loudly she could hardly concentrate.
+Annabel’s heart was pounding so loudly that she could hardly concentrate.
 Instead, she was listening to what the others were talking about.

 “I told you, we should have stopped him.”

 “No, he’s right.
 I think I’ll run, too, but later.”